csernazs/misc/docs/python_programming_guide.md

 For example if there's a `find_foo` method, then it is fine to return `None` if the object is not found.

+Whether the program could continue in the case the caller code not checking the `None` value should be taken into account.

 ## Defining constants or superglobals